On this page:

 - People with certain health conditions like cancer, HIV/AIDS, diabetes, and kidney disease

 Some foods are more risky for these people.
-Talk to your doctor or other health provider about which foods are safe for you to eat.
+Talk with your health care provider about which foods are safe for you to eat.